microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

 ### STEP 7: Use the operator

-After all these steps, one can simply use the operator in the input Shiftry code, and the compiler will handle the rest
+After all these steps, one can simply use the operator in the input Shiftry code, and the compiler will handle the rest.